JustBluffing/DrawbotDaVinci/README.md

-img2gcode python file using potrace, ffmpeg, imagemagick (and autotrace) Install the required programs following https://github.com/schollz/img2gcode python img2gcode.py --file imagefilename.png --animate --simplify 1 --threshold 42
+img2gcode python file using potrace, ffmpeg, imagemagick (and autotrace) Install the required programs following https://github.com/schollz/img2gcode Use the modified img2gcode file from this project's files Example commands for img2gcode when the image is placed in the same folder:

+python img2gcode.py --file imagefilename.png --animate --simplify 1 --threshold 42
+python img2gcode.py --file imagefilename.png --animate --simplify 3 --threshold 8

 or alternatively
 Inkscape + Gcodetools